Where Eagles Dare: A Guide to Burg Hohenwerfen, Austria: Most Iconic Alpine Fortress

 - The Lake District (Salzkammergut): As you approach Salzburg, you’ll pass the turquoise waters of Mondsee and Attersee, framed by towering mountains.

-- Salzburg: The skyline is dominated by Hohensalzburg Fortress and you might spot the meadows where The Sound of Music was filmed (our next destination).
+- Salzburg: The skyline is dominated by Hohensalzburg Fortress and you might spot the specific hillside (the Gschwandtanger) where the picnic scene from The Sound of Music was filmed (our next destination).

 The journey eventually replaces urban tram bells with the calling of mountain eagles as you reach the fortress where "eagles dare".
 The Salzburg archbishops weren't messing around when they picked this spot.
 They wanted everyone for miles to see their power flex carved in stone.

-Burg Hohenwerfen (we'll call it Hohenwerfen Castle because our tongues trip on German compound words before coffee) isn't just another pretty European castle.
-This is the medieval equivalent of a "Keep Out" sign written in granite, with bonus towers and a moat attitude.
-It's been starring in the Austrian skyline since 1077 AD, which is older than most countries' founding myths.
+Burg Hohenwerfen (we'll call it Hohenwerfen Castle because our tongues trip on German compound words before coffee) isn't just another pretty European fortress.
+Located just 40km south of the city, it is the ultimate day trip from Salzburg.
+This is the medieval equivalent of a "Keep Out" sign written in granite, starring in the Austrian skyline since 1077 AD.
+Unlike the polished palaces of Vienna, this is an authentic medieval castle in Austria with bonus towers and a serious moat attitude.

 The castle achieved Hollywood immortality as the primary filming location for "Where Eagles Dare" (1968).
 That classic WWII thriller basically invented the action movie while Clint Eastwood and Richard Burton dangled from cable cars.
 More on that cinematic glory later.
 First, let's talk about how this place survived a millennium of European drama.